Quake (soundtrack)

 Quake is the soundtrack album to the 1996 id Software video game of the same name, composed by Trent Reznor and his industrial rock band Nine Inch Nails.
 It was released on June 22, 1996.
 Originally pressed on the same disc as the game, Quake was otherwise commercially unavailable until its release on vinyl in September 2020.
 Reznor also provided sound effects for the game.

 Recording and release

 The collaboration between Nine Inch Nails and id Software occurred strictly due to a mutual admiration for each other's work; Reznor provided his services to Quake completely free of charge.

 A vinyl LP edition of the soundtrack was released in 2020.

 Composition and content

-Aside from the first relatively driving track, Quake is a predominantly ambient soundtrack, and was Reznor's first experimentation with the genre.
-He would later go on to win an Academy Award for his ambient soundtrack work.
+Quake is a predominantly ambient soundtrack, and was Reznor's first experimentation with the genre.
 The music on Quake has been described as dark, immersive, and intended to accentuate the game's oppressive tone.
 The music is often called "subtle", "disturbing", and "hair-raising".
 About the soundtrack, Reznor said, "it is not music, it's textures and ambiences and whirling machine noises and stuff.
 We tried to make the most sinister, depressive, scary, frightening kind of thing [...]
 It's been fun."